kelvinketer/kelvinketer/README.md

 > *Building scalable digital infrastructure for the African Fintech and AgriTech ecosystems.*

 I am a **Software Engineer** and **Researcher** based in Nairobi, Kenya.
-Currently completing my BSc. in Computer Technology at **JKUAT**, I combine academic rigour with practical execution.
+Pursuing a BSc. in Computer Technology at **JKUAT**, I combine academic rigour with practical execution.
 My engineering philosophy centres on **Clean Architecture**, **System Scalability**, and **Data-Driven Decision Making**.
 I do not just write code; I build sustainable systems that solve complex socio-economic problems in the developing world.

 ---